-- 1. Ordinary Application, i.e., an Application which has been filed directly in the Indian Patent Office. - 2.
-Convention Application. - 3.
-PCT Application. - 4.
-Divisional Application, which can result from division of a Patent Application. - 5.
+- 1. Ordinary Application, i.e., an Application which has been filed directly in the Indian Patent Office and which is non provisional - 2.
+Provisional Application It is an application which is filled when the invention is under progress and not finalized . - 3.
+Convention Application.- it is filled in the patent office claiming a priority date based on the same or substantially similar application filled in one or more convention countries.
+For giving status of convention application an application must be filled in Indian Patent office within 12 months from the date of first filling of a similar application in the convention country. - 4.
+PCT Application- it an international application governed by the patent cooperation treaty and hence can be validated in 142 countries. - 5.
+Divisional Application, which can result from division of a Patent Application. - 6.
 Patent of Addition, which may be filed subsequent to the Filing of an Application for Patent, for an improvement or modification.
 [Section 7, 54, 135].